-A poll worker knew she had covid-19 and worked Election Day anyway.
+A poll worker knew she had the coronavirus and worked Election Day anyway.
 She died soon after.

 “Voters have the right to vote, regardless of whether they are sick or in quarantine,” the CDC says on their website.
 Under federal law, turning someone away from a polling site is considered illegal and an act of voter intimidation.

-But this was not the case for poll workers.
-Another guidance updated by the agency last week advised sick poll workers to stay home.
+But this was not the recommendation for poll workers.
+Another guidance document updated by the agency last week advised sick poll workers to stay home.

 “Poll workers who are sick, have tested positive for COVID-19, or have recently had a close contact with a person with COVID-19 should stay home,” the agency’s guidance said.